chnz2k/Kill-the-log-stream-of-kaspersky-agent/README.md

 # Killing the Log Stream from Kaspersky Endpoint Security Agent

 # Why i did it ?
- * short answer is "Simplly beacause i can".
+ * short answer is "Because i can".
  * The truth is "that i can't uninstall the agent from the machine because of the company has a compliance certificate ;)"

 # Product informations